dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 Get ready for the fastest and most optimized Magento 2.4.x theme - Azkarra!
 Based on Magento Luma, it's tailored for exceptional Core Web Vitals and SEO performance.
 Drawing from years of frontend expertise in Magento and other renowned skins like WeltPixel Pearl and Swissup Argento, Azkarra combines the best solutions into a single skin!

-## alarm_clock: When and how?
+## :alarm_clock: When and how?

 My plan assumes:

+### :loudspeaker: For FOLLOWERS: I plan to share a discount code -50$ for the first 10 orders!

 :point_right: live demo with Magento sample data: **June 2023**

 :point_right: Initial release and purchase available: **July 2023** [on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme)

-### :loudspeaker: For FOLLOWERS: I plan to share a discount code -50$ for the first 10 orders!

 ## :star: Why Azkarra?